dilame/instagram-private-api/README.md

 `feed.getMaxId() : Promise<Media[]>`

-will return current `cursor` this will be set after calling `.get`
+will return the current `cursor`, which will be set after calling `.get`

 `feed.setMaxId() : Promise<Media[]>`

-will set new `cursor` from you can start iterate
+will set new `cursor`, from which you can start to iterate

 `feed.isMoreAvailable() : Boolean`

-return a boolean indicating if there is more data to fetch.
+returns a boolean indicating if there is more data to fetch.
-Of course you can hit bottom and then would be no other data to fetch.
+Of course you can hit bottom and then there would be no other data to fetch.

 Some feeds have more methods to make things easier.
-You can check tem out.
+You can check them out.

 ---

-**Challanges**
+**Challenges**

-`Challange` class and her childs are way to somehow win competition with instagram about verification.
-Let me tell you first **I hope you will not spam on instagram, because their are providing really great service and this repo should be just for easier access to their API**, anyway Instagram is really friking smart about getting you banned for malicious activity, so be carful Icarus and don't spam.
+The `Challenge` class and its children are a way to somehow respond to Instagram verification requests.
+Let me tell you this first: **I hope you will not spam Instagram, because they are providing a really great service and this repo should just be used for easier access to their API**...
+Anyway Instagram is really freaking smart and aggressive about getting you banned for any malicious activity, so be careful Icarus and don't spam.

-In case you don't have malicious intentions and you will get into situation that you need to verify mail, phone or do a captcha (not implemented due to missing account for testing) you can use challange classes to automate this process.
+In case you don't have any malicious intentions and you get into a situation that requires you to verify via mail or phone, or to pass a captcha (not implemented yet, due to missing account for testing) you can use the challenge classes to automate this process.

 Example first: